Exoskeleton Robots for Wheelchair Users

 The goal of the new website is to provide an unbiased overview of the different types of exoskeletons and to keep the disability community, journalists the general public up to date about the exciting new robotic technology.

 The new website is called Exoskeleton (www.exoskeleton-suit.com) authored and developed by Dr. Gene Emmer a physiologist, business owner and website developer with several years of experience in the disability industry.

-*News Release by www.exoskeleton-suit.com: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+(i)This information is from an external source (www.exoskeleton-suit.com).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.

 Help Spread Disability AwarenessConnect with Us on Social Media